theochem/horton/doc/user_getting_started.rst

 This header is then followed by some Python code that does the actual computation of interest.
-In such a script, you basically write the `main` program of the calculation of interest, using the components that Horton offers.
+In such a script, you basically write the `main` program of the calculation of interest, using the components that HORTON offers.
 The Horton library is designed such that all features are as modular as possible, allowing you to combine them in various ways.